 There you sit before divine Mary, all the saints, and you feel the holy water, where you had dipped your finger into earlier, cool your forehead.
 You know the saints are watching, with keen knowing of everything.
 You hope that they are laughing at you…since you think it’s quite nice to make people laugh because that means you are bringing joy to those watching the world stage.

 You also feel a sense of peace, giddiness, and a cleansing kind of joy…tears of joy, the same kind that overwhelmed you with bliss the day you married Sonny at a Tax office.
 You kept crying because of how much you loved him and still love him, even though the two of you were wearing Jeans and a T-shirt.
-You are overjoyed with being his life partner…
+You were overjoyed with being his life partner…

 The bride groom…the apple of love’s eye.